Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence: IOC Connections in the Graph Database

 Portable executable visualizations for three other pieces of known malware which contain this specific PE resource sha256 hash are shown in Figure \ref{fig:PE_visuals} in Appendix \ref{section:appendix_PE_visual}.

-\subsection{CVE degree and CVSS score}
+\subsection{CVE Degree and CVSS Score}

-Because this database is constructed in a largely unsupervised manner - i.e., pattern matches are automatically generated and new data is added to the database without human review - a natural question that arises is whether the graph structure of the data represents the real world properties of the vulnerabilities or potential IoCs.
-An easy example of this that we can numerically compute is the degree of CVE nodes in the database (which corresponds to how many times that CVE was mentioned in the text from the different data sources) and compare that against the CVSS scores of CVEs.
-CVSS scores are intended to approximately represent the overall \emph{severity} of the vulnerability \cite{cheng2012aggregating, scarfone2009analysis, khazaei2016automatic, gallon2011using} where a CVSS score of $0$ is the lowest severity and $10$ is the maximum severity.
-There are two CVSS score versions that we will compare - CVSS version 2 and version 3.
-Version 3 is the newest CVSS scoring method, which is intended to be a more accurate rating scale for modern cybersecurity threats.
+Because this database is constructed in a largely unsupervised manner - i.e., pattern matches are automatically generated and new data is added to the database without human review - a natural question that arises is whether the graph structure of the data represents the real world properties of the vulnerabilities or potential IOCs.
+An easy example of this that we can numerically compute is the degree of CVE nodes in the database (which corresponds to how many times that CVE was mentioned in the text from the different data sources) and compare that against the common vulnerability scoring system (CVSS) scores of CVEs.
+Ideally, this type of ground-truth correlation analysis could be applied to other objects in the graph database, but CVEs and CVSS scores are a very direct and natural correlation to study here.
+CVSS scores are intended to approximately represent the overall \emph{severity} of a security vulnerability \cite{cheng2012aggregating, scarfone2009analysis, khazaei2016automatic, gallon2011using} where a CVSS score of $0$ is the lowest severity and $10$ is the maximum severity.
+There are two CVSS score versions that we will compare - CVSS version 2 and version 3.\footnote{Note that there is also a version 4 scale which is intended to have even more accurate vulnerability severity measurement, although we do not compare this version} Version 3 being the newer of the two CVSS scoring methods, which is intended to be a more accurate rating scale for modern cybersecurity threats.
+We specifically use the CVSS \emph{base scores} (\textbf{CVSS-B v2} and \textbf{CVSS-B v3}), which do not form a complete severity picture of the CVE (for example these do not include temporal factors that will change over time).
+The base scores are intended to represent the foundational severity score of the vulnerability.
+Importantly, all CVSS versions are in some way approximating the notion of vulnerability severity, and are not perfect scoring systems.
+However, they are intended to be operationally useful for understanding, mitigating, and prioritizing resources to handle vulnerabilities.
+In this sense, these scores are excellent test cases of real-world data to compare our open source graph database to.